WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

 ### 2. Move the Django API to `api.openverse.org`

-For each of these steps, we will do them first for staging, then for production.
-Anywhere that references `api.openverse.org` should be read to include `api-production.` for production and only be `api-staging.` for staging.

 The general idea for this set of changes is to leverage the fact that both `openverse.engineering` and `openverse.org` can point to the external load balancer, and the load balancer can freely discriminate between requests for